moonmaster9000/specdown/README.markdown

     $ echo "require 'rspec/expectations'" > specdown/support/env.rb

 Now you can remove all of those `raise` with rspec `should` notation.

+### Using Test::Unit::Assertions

+Create a "specdown/support/env.rb" file in your app, then add the following to it:

+    require 'test/unit/assertions'
+    include Test::Unit::Assertions

+You can now replace all of those `raise` with test unit `assert` methods.

 ## TODO